6 Grammar Hints to Speak Chilean Spanish

 Normally, the word soy is the first person conjugation for the verb ser and means I am.
 However, in some instances in spoken Chilean it will mean you.
 For example, the phrase ¡Soy porfiado! means that you are porfiado instead of what it should mean which is I am porfiado.
 The best way to pick up on this is to decide if the person is pissed at you for something or not, and from there figure out what they meant.

-To learn more about the characteristics of the Chilean Spanish, check out all the Speaking Latino articles about Chile here.
 As always, I would love to receive any other contributions you may run across.
 Please share your personal experiences below.